 Gill graduated magna cum laude from Rider with a degree in secondary education and history.
 In May, he earned his master's degree at Georgetown University in sports industry management.

 Gill resides in Arlington, Va.

-Georgetown University freshman goalkeeper JT Marcinkowski (Alamo, Calif./De La Salle) was among a...
+Georgetown University freshman goalkeeper JT Marcinkowski (Alamo, Texas/De La Salle) was named to...